 We have held several exhibitions of our materials since 2007.
 'Picturing China 1870-1950: Photographs from British Collections' took place in London, Bath, and Durham in 2007-2008.
 A further exhibition took place at the Grant Bradley Gallery, Bristol, from 17 January to 21 February 2009.
 Click here for more details about the exhibitions in England.
 Collaborators in Spain held an exhibition of photographs from the collection in Pamplona in November 2009.
 During February, March and April 2011, fifty images from Historical Photographs of China collections were exhibited in three different venues in Navarre, Spain.
 This exhibition in the Basque country was organised by the Red Navarra de Estudios Chinos (Navarre Network of Chinese Studies), and the Universidad Pública de Navarra (Navarre Public University).
-In 2013 in collaboration with communications teams at the British Embassy in Beijing, and Consulate-General in Chongqing we held two new exhibitions; and in March 2015 a selection of the images will be showcased at the GREAT Festival of Creativity in Shanghai, organised by the UK government's Department of Business, Innovation and Skills.
+In 2013 in collaboration with communications teams at the British Embassy in Beijing, and Consulate-General in Chongqing we held two new exhibitions; and in March 2015 a selection of the images was showcased at the GREAT Festival of Creativity in Shanghai, organised by the UK government's Department of Business, Innovation and Skills.

 The companion volume to our 2007 exhibition, Picturing China 1870-1950: Photographs from British Collections (Chinese Maritime Customs Project Occasional Papers No.1, 2007, ISSN: 1755-6643) be ordered from the University of Bristol Online Shop, or from Amazon.
 The project was also the subject of a supplement to the winter 2008 (No.46) International Institute of Asian Studies Newsletter.
 This can be accessed at the IIAS site, or as an Adobe Acrobat file of the entire supplement here (warning, this is a large file, 3.24mb).